wocn-unicamp/TraceFL-Net-Sim/README.md

 bash shakespeare.sh
 ```

-The required system-metrics traces are subsequently placed under:
+The system-metrics traces required by the next stage are placed under:

 ```text
 traces/sys/